 This is a playful technique to promote customer retention and loyalty.

-Using e-commerce customer service software such as xSellco Helpdesk will also help you keep in contact with your customers.
+Using e-commerce customer service software such as eDesk by xSellco will also help you keep in contact with your customers.
 We provide features such as auto-translation, snippets and email templates to help you respond quicker and more.

 Ultimately, the unknown is a big fear for any online shopper, particularly if they have never purchased from you before.
 After all, they have just handed over their payment details and ordered a product online, which they’re hoping will arrive.
 Consistent communication throughout the customer journey will put their mind at ease.